telerik/kendo-react/knowledge-base/grid-horizontal.md

 ## Description

-I want to create a horizontal Grid.
+I want to create a horizontal Grid where the column headers are displayed in the first column on separate rows.
+In addition, the corresponding cell data of each column header should be displayed on the same row of the header.

 ## Solution